Milind Chittal

 Milind Chittal is an Indian classical vocalist.
 Chittal is the son of Kannada writer Yashwant Chittal.
 He trained under Firoz Dastur of the Kirana Gharana.
-He is also a qualified chartered accountant.
+He is a 'Top' grade artist for classical music on All India Radio.[5][6]He is also a qualified chartered accountant.

 Career

 Chittal's devotional album Enchanting Ram Bhajans was nominated for GiMA awards' for the best devotional album in 2015.
-He has performed at major music festivals all over India and has also performed abroad in USA, Canada, UK, New Zealand, UAE and Oman.
+He has performed at major music festivals all over India and has also performed abroad in USA, Canada, UK, New Zealand, Australia ,UAE and Oman.
 He has given playback for the television serial The Discovery of India produced by Shyam Benegal.
 He was featured in Surabhi in the year 1998 and the Umang television series in 2011.